 Ideally, every business owner should set up an accountable reimbursement plan for his or her business.
-If you’re a single-member LLC with no employees, then you don’t have to create one as all your business expenses are deductible as per the IRS.
+If you’re a single-member LLC with no employees, you don’t have to create one as all business expenses are deductible as per the IRS.

 However, as soon as you hire your first employee, it’s time to start creating an accountable plan so that it’s easier to show your business deductibles and save tax for the employees as well as your business.

 The IRS does not require businesses to submit a written accountable plan.
 However, businesses must be able to demonstrate that they meet the requirements of an accountable plan if ever faced with an audit by the IRS.